fleetingbytes/shell-scripts/notes-on-mktemp.md

      mktemp [-d] [-p tmpdir] [-q] [-u] -t prefix
 ```

+Both invocation forms are wrong.
-In the first form the template argument is not mandatory.
+In the first form the template arguments are not mandatory.
 The second form with a guaranteed -t prefix does still allow the use of
 one or more template arguments which makes it identical to the first form and thus redundant.